Fenland Lidar

 Cropmarks in Rippingale and Dunsby Fen.
 After The Fenland in Roman Times Map 2 (top); overlain on the lidar topography (bottom).

 The genesis of this fenland lidar project lay with the offer of newly captured EA lidar data to the Witham Valley Archaeological Research Committee back in 2005.
 Its remarkable potential for mapping the fenland landscape was immediately apparent and there began a long process of ever more ambitious data requests (under the much more restrictive licensing regime then in place; the current open data environment makes all the difference).
 Initial stages were unfunded, which is to say Heritage Lincolnshire/Archaeological Project Services were paying for the bits that didn't happen in my own time.
 Pulling it all together into a uniform processed dataset which could be shared relied on Historic England funding and resulted in the project reports below (some examples from which are presented here also).
 Addition of the Lincolnshire Marsh and Cambridgeshire/Norfolk fens was an unfunded and rather piecemeal project undertaken once the data became more freely available.
-Now that the National Lidar Programme has plugged the remaining gaps, I really ought to revisit this; when I find the time.
+Subsequent projects undertaken through York Archaeology have allowed refinement of workflows for large mosaic production and generation of the National Lidar Programme fenland mosic.
+Where it is not entirely seamless, this is a result of different ground state (as often as not crop growth) across survey seasons responding differently to the applied hill shade.

 The Car Dyke south of Garwick (north is to the left).
 The channel and embankments of the Roman canal show clearly along the higher ground at the fen edge.